digicatapult/wasp-payload-parser-oyster2/README.md

-# wasp-payload-parser-template
+# wasp-payload-parser-oyster2

-Template repository for bootstrapping new WASP payload parsers.
-Use this repo as a template in GitHub when creating new `WASP` payload parsers.
-When forked a new pull request will automatically be created in the new repository to apply templating.
-A release workflow will run on merging.

-## What this repo provides

-This repo provides:

-- basic node.js project structure for a WASP payload parser
-- linting with WASP prettier configuration
-- open-sourcing materials
-- Docker file
-- A simple helm chart for the payload parser
-- Testing apparatus using `mocha`, `chai` and `supertest`
-- Github workflows for testing and release
+Payload parsing service for the [Digital Matter Oyster2 Sensor](https://www.digitalmatter.com/devices/oyster2/) when forwarded by the OEM Server HTTP connector.

 ## Getting started

-`wasp-payload-parser-template` can be run in a similar way to most nodejs applications.
+`wasp-payload-parser-oyster2` can be run in a similar way to most nodejs applications.
 First install required dependencies using `npm`:

 ```sh
 npm install
 ```

 ### Testing

-For integration testing, `wasp-payload-parser-template` depends on Kafka and Zookeeper.
+For integration testing, `wasp-payload-parser-oyster2` depends on Kafka and Zookeeper.
 These can be brought locally up using docker:

 ```sh
 docker-compose up -d